ctschroeder/tutorials/Voyant.md

 1. [online on the website](http://voyant-tools.org/)
 2. on your own computer by [downloading and installing the application](http://docs.voyant-tools.org/resources/run-your-own/voyant-server/)

 This tutorial assumes you will be using the online version.
 Downloading and installing is not difficult.
-The advantages: your files stay confidential (not on the web, on someone else's server), and you don't need to have internet access to use the tool. **If you don't have highspeed internet access at home, you may wish to download and install while on campus.**
+The advantages: your files stay confidential (not on the web or on someone else's server), and you don't need to have internet access to use the tool. **If you don't have highspeed internet access at home, you may wish to download and install while on campus.**

 There is A TON of documentation on the Voyant Page.
 [GO CHECK OUT THEIR DOCUMENTATION](http://voyant-tools.org/docs/#!/guide) when you are done with this tutorial to see other cool stuff.